Skip to main content

 Books by Luke Dumas

-by Luke Dumas - Fiction, Horror, Suspense, Thriller
+by Luke Dumas - Fiction, Horror, Psychological Suspense, Psychological Thriller, Suspense, Thriller

-Retail worker Emmett Truesdale has never fit the Southern California mold of six-pack, suntanned masculinity.
-Over 300 pounds, he carries the weight of his childhood trauma and millennial ennui around his waist and in his soul.
+At over 300 pounds, retail worker Emmett Truesdale carries the weight of his childhood trauma and millennial ennui around his waist and in his soul.
 Desperate for help, he enrolls in a clinical trial for a new weight loss product called Obexity.
-The treatment is as horrifying as the results are miraculous and as Emmett sheds pounds at superhuman speed, every part of his life improves overnight.
+The treatment is as horrifying as the results are miraculous.
+As Emmett sheds pounds at superhuman speed, every part of his life improves overnight.
 Unfortunately, Obexity comes with some killer side effects, including lost stretches of time and overwhelming cravings.
-Worse, people who were cruel to him have started disappearing and when the police warn of a cannibalistic killer on the loose, he fears that Obexity is turning him into a monster.
+Worse, people who were cruel to him have started disappearing.
+When the police warn of a cannibalistic killer on the loose, he fears that Obexity is turning him into a monster.
 But how can he give it up now that people are finally starting to treat him like he’s human?

 by Luke Dumas - Fiction, Horror, Literary Fiction, Suspense, Thriller